B-Nilson/napsreview/README.md

 ## Unrealistic Values

-Some values in the raw data are unrealistically high or low, coordinates exist that are outside Canada, and some site ids are not properly padded with leading zeros.
+Some values in the raw data are unrealistically high or low.

 Here is a sample of files/sites with negative concentrations: